-While a card is frightened, it is flipped face-down and is considered to be blank (having no color, power, or any text).
-It can't be involved in faceoffs or help you confront Problems.
-While frightened, a card can't be exhausted.
-When a card becomes frightened, any Resources on it are dismissed.
+While a card is frightened, it is turned face-down.
+Frightened Friend cards are still Friends, but have no color, power, traits, or game text so they can't help you win faceoffs or confront Problems.
+While frightened, a card can't be exhausted or readied.
+When a card becomes frightened, all counters are removed from it, and any cards on or beneath it are dismissed.

-Ready Cards:
+Unfrightening Cards:

-When you ready a card, it's no longer exhausted or frightened.
+When you unfrighten a card, turn it face-up.
+It's no longer frightened.